HAIR LOSS IN MEN

 Before Chemotherapy

-While no proven method can completely prevent this side effect, our clinic can help you better prepare.
+While no proven method can completely prevent the side effect of hair loss, our clinic can help you better prepare.
 For those who wish to conceal their hair loss or maintain a natural hairstyle, we provide several resources to help patients find a natural-looking wig or hairpiece that suits them.

 During Chemotherapy